 - Librarian — Ellen Kindsvater

 Designing and making things is an important part of my life.
 I especially like to work with seed beads, other small beads and wire.
 I’m also a machine knitter.
 I was a librarian before my husband and I retired and moved to Oceanside from the Victor Valley twelve years ago.
 Buying new books is fun!

-- Ways and Means Co-Chair — Bev Hayes Berthoty
+- Ways and Means Chair (Bead Bazaar Coordinator) — Bev Hayes Berthoty

 - Publicity — Priya Wong